 Ultrasound is only occasionally helpful to aid in the diagnosis of Cushing’s disease, but it is extremely valuable to help rule out other reasons for the patient’s clinical signs.
 Bladder stones, urinary tract infection, tumors of the liver or spleen, chronic inflammatory liver disease, gall bladder disease or gastrointestinal disease are some of the diseases that may present similarly.

 Adrenal enlargement may not be readily imaged by ultrasound because of patient movement or interference from gas in the overlying intestine.
 In general, ultrasound is an insensitive indicator of adrenal disease.
 Magnetic resonance imaging (MRI) is the preferred, but expensive, diagnostic imaging procedure to evaluate the adrenal glands.

 There are currently two main drugs that are used to treat Cushing’s disease in dogs.
 The first is a drug that was developed during WWII.
 During this time scientists performed research using the insecticide DDT in an attempt to create an extremely toxic form.

-One of the forms of DDT created was o,p’-DDD (drug names: mitotane, Lysodren®), a chemical that can destroy the cortisone-producing cells of the adrenal gland in dogs.
-The other medication, called trilostane, works to also decrease the amount of cortisone produced by the adrenal glands, but does so by inhibiting specific steps in cortisone production.
+One of the forms of DDT created was o,p’-DDD (drug names: mitotane, Lysodren®), a chemical that can destroy the cortisol-producing cells of the adrenal gland in dogs.
+The other medication, called trilostane, works to also decrease the amount of cortisol produced by the adrenal glands, but does so by inhibiting specific steps in cortisol production.
 Both mitotane and trilostane can be very effective at treating and controlling the signs of Cushing’s disease.

 Ask your veterinarian about which drug may be most effective for your dog.